 The butterfly garden is a small garden area where you can see many native and very colourful butterflies.
 Both of our children really liked it and we had our own personal guide come around with us.
 This was fantastic as the children were able to see all of the stages that the caterpillar goes through to become the butterfly.

 *You can choose to have the guide or you can do it by yourself

 How much is entry to the butterfly garden?

 Entry was $5 USD for adults and $3 USD for children

 The Butterfly Garden is open daily from 10 am

 How long do I need at the Butterfly garden?

 The Cambodian Land mine museum was originally started by Aki Ra.
 He was a soldier for the Khmer Rouge and he laid land mines all over Cambodia.
-As a sign of remorse he has now made it is life’s work to go and defuse some of those bombs he laid.
+As a sign of remorse, he has now made it his life’s work to go and defuse some of those landmines he laid.